 They still didn’t get it.
 Their eyes were wide with uncertainty and confusion.

 Holly lost her patience.
 “Food, you idiots!
 We need food!
-And this sack of tri-tips has the macros we need to fill our bellies!”
+And this sack of tri-tips has the macros we need!”
 She launched a kick into Lorgpug’s corpse.
 She glared at the Indashi.
 “So string him up and start carving.”
 She stroked her chin and her brow furrowed.
-“Maybe I could whip up some sort of marinade…I’m in the mood for some barbequed ribs…”
+“Maybe we could make a marinade…I’m in the mood for some barbequed ribs…”

 The three Indashi were looking at Holly like she’d lost her mind.
 She was instantly pissed.

 “Get TO IT, FUCKERS!”
 She kicked the ground, sending a spray of sand into their faces.
 “The meat’s gonna spoil!”

 Yongthung and Horgoth began dragging Lorgpug toward the tree.
 They were still in shock; their eyes were glassy and their lips were slack.
 Estilian followed them.
 His expression mirrored theirs; it was numb and blank.
 Holly walked beside him and clapped him on the shoulder.

 “Thank you, milord.”
 He mumbled it reflexively, without feeling.